Introducing Kubectl with Oracle Cloud Native Environment

 Confirm the API Versions in the Cluster

 The API server is a critical component of the Kubernetes cluster control plane.
-It exposes a HTTP API that allows different cluster components and external resources (such as kubectl) to communicate and orchestrate applications deployed onto the Kubernetes cluster.
+It exposes an HTTP API that allows different cluster components and external resources (such as kubectl) to communicate and orchestrate applications deployed onto the Kubernetes cluster.

 1. Because the API versions change with each Kubernetes version, confirming which API versions are available may also be helpful.
 For example, to understand why a deployment is failing.

-Note: The output on on your Kubernetes cluster may be different.
+Note: The Kubernetes cluster output may differ.

 kubectl api-versions